dotnet/fsharp/docs/reusing-typecheck-results.md

 ## Implementation plan

-The conclusion from the above is that there is a lot of potential in caching - at the same time, implementing things to the full potential right away will require serious changes in the compiler code, which will be dangerous, hard to test and harder to review.
+The conclusion from the above is that there is a lot of potential in caching - at the same time, implementing things to the full potential right away will require serious changes in the compiler code, which will be dangerous, hard to test and review.
 Therefore, I propose to implement the feature in stages.

-### What should be done

-**Stage 1 - omit retypecheck for plain rebuild**
+**Stage 1 - force-gen and use signatures**

-That is, after running "fsc test.fs", rerunning `fsc test.fs` will omit type-checking step.
-This should work for multiple files (project) as well.
-Everything will be happening in `main1` - after parsing, we check the cache and deserialize the typecheck info if available, passing it to `main2` right away.
-If not, we do the normal type check, caching the results at the end of it, prior to passing them to the next stage.
-This will speed up scenarios like tinkering with plain "fsc.exe" or project rebuild when the results are incorrectly invalidated.
+We can start with always generating signature files and using them for typecheck in cases when matching implementation files don't change.
+The affected phase will be `main2`.

-**Stage 2 - minimize retypecheck in slightly modified projects**
+**Stage 2 - skip some typecheck when using gen'd signatures**

-That is, when rebuilding the project after modifying an independent file, only the modified file will be retypechecked, for others the check will be omitted.
-This will handle many target scenarios for the feature, like modifying one test in a test project.
+If we use generated signatures, we can probably omit doing some parts of typecheck, e.g. checking that modules match their signatures.

+**Stage 3 - skip some signature recalculation**

+Here we can get smart about signature reuse.
+If a project contains files F1.fs,F2.fs, ...
+F9.fs, F9.fsi and F5.fs is changed, we can omit forcegen'ing signatures for all the files above the changed one (F1.fs - F4.fs).

+**Stage 4 - side-cache and reuse sigData**

+In `main3` part, we encode signature data in order to insert it into the executable later (`AssemblySignatureInfo` resource).
+We can copy this data nearby and unpickle it in `main1` if we detect no change in the source code.

+**Stage 5 - side-cache and reuse optData**

+Similarly to the above, in `main3`, we encode optimization data (`AssemblyOptimizationInfo` resource).
+Again, we can copy it to a separate resource to later reuse it.

-**Stage 3 - omit reresolving assemblies**
+**Stage 6 - omit reresolving assemblies**

-That is, for either of the scenarios above, skip the `Import mscorlib+FSharp.Core` step.
-This logic is also done in `main1`, prior to parsing.
-Same ideas apply - if cached, deserialize the information - otherwise, follow the normal process and then cache the results.
-The data should be stored separately from the typecheck info, so that the information be reused partially.
+We can also try skipping the `Import mscorlib+FSharp.Core` step in `main1` in similar cases.
+This is essentially a list of libraries with paths.

+**Stage 7 - cache imported assemblies on the x-project level**

+A lot of imported assemblies are actually the same for many projects (e.g. `System.*` and `Microsoft.*` assemblies).
+We could store and utilize them across a whole solution.

+**Stage 8 - leverage graph-based typechecking**

+This will further reduce the amount of signature file to regenerate.
+If we get here, we should discuss how risky this is and maybe have a separate flag for it.

-## Open questions
+## Other considerations

-### How to cache data?

-We can store the data in the intermediate build directory (e.g. `obj` in case of `dotnet build`).
-The usual way for caching would be to serialize + deserialize information.

-However, serialization of the compiler data is non-trivial:
-- we don't have a **full** out-of-the-box solution in the repo (some parts are available, see below)
-- well-known serialization libraries (like `System.Text.Json`) won't work right away, because data is internal and libs can't handle some F# type easily (e.g. DUs)
-- we can't use F#-specific libraries (like [this](https://github.com/fsprojects/FSharp.Json) or [this](https://github.com/Tarmil/FSharp.SystemTextJson)) because we strictly minimize 3-party dependencies

-It should be possible to hack things around, but the more compiler data we want to serialize, the harder it will be.
-Hence I see 2 ways to go:

-**1) Start with leveraging some existing elements and then see.**

-We have a mechanism for writing signature files.
-We could force generating signatures for fresh compilation, save them and then "feed" to the recompilation process.
-This will speed up typechecking, saving a lot of time on type inference.
-We also seem to have a mechanism for encoding optimization data.
-We can apply the same idea here - force saving it for the first run and then utilize for reruns.
-This won't help us with everything but **might be** good enough.
-Also, the things we'll be left with **might be** easier to hand-serialize.

-**2) Create the universal serialization + deserialization mechanism right away and use it for everything**

-This can take inspiration from existing mechanisms and random libraries on the internet.
-Here we'll be able to unlock the full potential of data caching, yet it will also mean a bigger investment in the beginning.
-Also, the caching procedure would be more uniform here - we can probably store whatever we can per each file, in the same format.

-### Cache invalidation

-It's clear that we should be as defensive as possible here, cancelling further information reuse when suspecting that it might not match the fresh recompilation info.

-**Checking source files**

-To understand the source file is the same we can:
-1) Check the timestamp
-2) Hash the content and compare the hashes

-The former might lead to problems with things like time zone changes or manual file metadata modification.
-The latter might lead to problems in case of hash collisions.
-All of those scenarios are probably very unlikely, we might just look at what MSBuild does.

 **Checking auxiliary information**